IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>

 >“We are like sailors who on the open sea must reconstruct their ship but are never able to start afresh from the bottom.
 Where a beam is taken away a new one must at once be put there, and for this the rest of the ship is used as support.
-In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.” (<a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>: a simile used in anti-foundational philosophy)
+In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.”[^Neurath]

 ― <a href="https://en.wikipedia.org/wiki/Otto_Neurath" target="_blank">Otto Neurath</a>

 >“<a href="https://en.wikipedia.org/wiki/Existence_precedes_essence" target="_blank">Existence precedes essence</a>.”

+>“The absurd man will not commit suicide; he wants to live, without relinquishing any of his certainty, without a future, without hope, without illusions ... and without resignation either.
+He stares at death with passionate attention, and this fascination liberates him.
+He experiences the "divine irresponsibility" of the condemned man.”

 ― <a href="https://en.wikipedia.org/wiki/Jean-Paul_Sartre" target="_blank">Jean-Paul Sartre</a>

+>“<a href="https://en.wikipedia.org/wiki/Here_is_one_hand" target="_blank">Here is one hand</a>,<br>And here is another.<br>There are at least two external objects in the world.<br>Therefore, an external world exists.”

+― <a href="https://en.wikipedia.org/wiki/G._E._Moore" target="_blank">G. E. Moore</a>

+>“All of us, I believe, are fortunate to have been born.”

+>“Our own experience provides the basic material for our imagination, whose range is therefore limited.
+It will not help to try to imagine that one has webbing on one's arms, which enables one to fly around at dusk and dawn catching insects in one's mouth; that one has very poor vision, and perceives the surrounding world by a system of reflected high-frequency sound signals; and that one spends the day hanging upside down by one's feet in an attic. **In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.** But that is not the question. **I want to know what it is like for a bat to be a bat.** Yet if I try to imagine this, I am restricted to the resources of my own mind, and those resources are inadequate to the task.
+I cannot perform it either by imagining additions to my present experience, or by imagining segments gradually subtracted from it, or by imagining some combination of additions, subtractions, and modifications.” <a href="https://en.wikipedia.org/wiki/What_Is_It_Like_to_Be_a_Bat%3F" target="_blank">What Is It Like to Be a Bat?</a>

+― <a href="https://en.wikipedia.org/wiki/Thomas_Nagel" target="_blank">Thomas Nagel</a>

 >“He who fights with monsters should look to it that he himself does not become a monster. **And if you gaze long into an abyss, the abyss also gazes into you**.”

 >“I cannot believe in a God who wants to be praised all the time.”

 >“The modern scientific counterpart to belief in God is the belief in the universe as an organism: this disgusts me.
 This is to make what is quite rare and extremely derivative, the organic, which we perceive only on the surface of the earth, into something essential, universal, and eternal!
 This is still an anthropomorphizing of nature!”

+>“For man is the cruelest animal.
+At tragedies, bull-fights, and crucifixions hath he hitherto been happiest on earth; and when he invented his hell, behold, that was his heaven on earth.”

 >“Man, the bravest animal and most prone to suffer, does not deny suffering as such: he wills it, he even seeks it out, provided he is shown a meaning for it, a purpose of suffering.”